Skip to main content

 • Complex systems change initiatives with multiple actors

-• Programmes where attributing long-term outcomes is impossible or inappropriate
+• Programs where attributing long-term outcomes is impossible or inappropriate

 Linked Indicators